cdktf/cdktf-provider-kubernetes/docs/ingressV1.csharp.md

 - *Type:* string

-PathType determines the interpretation of the Path matching.
+pathType determines the interpretation of the path matching.

 PathType can be one of the following values: * Exact: Matches the URL path exactly. * Prefix: Matches based on a URL path prefix split by '/'.
 Matching is done on a path element by element basis.
 A path element refers is the